dmatavel/so_long/README.md

 - Linux

-1. The Linux version of the MiniLibiX graphics library "requires xorg, x11 and zlib, therefore you will need to install the following dependencies: `xorg`, `libxext-dev` and `zlib1g-dev`.
+1. The Linux version of the MiniLibiX graphics library "requires xorg, `x11` and zlib`, therefore you will need to install the following dependencies: `xorg`, `libxext-dev` and `zlib1g-dev`.
 Installing these dependencies on Ubuntu can be done as follows"*:

 `sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev`

-1. Inside the so_long directory type make and press Enter to create an executable called so_long.
+1. Inside the so_long directory type `make` and press `Enter` to create an executable called `so_long`.
-2. Type ./so_long maps/map1.ber and press Enter.
+2. Type `./so_long maps/map1.ber` and `press Enter`.

 **What I learned with this project:** What is a C graphics library and how to manipulate it to develop applications that generate events related to window creation and display of images, frames, pixels etc; how to create and use in depth C data structures for storing and using variables in different functions throughout the application development; flood fill algorithm; basic image manipulation for creating custom sprites.